On this page:

 - Understand how users are navigating through your application and what actions they are taking.
 See Mobile Sessions.

 - Capture user interactions with your mobile application such as button clicks and when text is edited.
-See the SDK documentation for the
+See "Enable User Interaction Capture Mode" (iOS/Android) to learn how.

 - Customize the data that Mobile RUM returns